davidjwiner/davidjwiner.github.io/_posts/2016-12-17-thought-for-food.markdown

 Now let's propose a modification to the original problem:

 <div class="scenario"><p>
 	Suppose you are not yourself next to the river wearing the leather pants.
-Instead, it it is your friend who happens to be on the phone with you when he sees the child drowning.
+Instead, it is your friend who happens to be on the phone with you when he sees the child drowning.
 He describes the scenario to you and tells you he's thinking of letting the child drown since he <i>really</i> likes those leather pants and it's not like he knows the child.
 Why is it his responsibility?
 The question is then: do you have an obligation to at least try to persuade your friend otherwise?
 To change his mind, ruin the pants, and save the child?
-To act in line with your system of ethics instead of his?
 </p></div>

 I think the answer is clearly yes.